Site Map

 Exams and Tests

-The health care provider will do a complete nervous system and medical examination.
-Tell the provider about all the medicines you are taking now and that you took in the past.
+Your health care provider will do a complete nervous system and medical exam.
+Tell your provider about all the medicines you are taking now and that you took in the past.
 This helps determine which tests you need.

 Tests may include:

 Other conditions share many symptoms with AD, but have a different cause.
-The exam and testing help the provider rule out these other conditions, including:
+The exam and testing help your provider rule out these other conditions, including:

 Treatment